arcanePhraze/razzomania/index.md

 To read the comic itself and access the archive of pages,\
 please click the "Read" button on the navigation bar above, or alternatively [click here]({{ site.url }}/archive).

+## New comic strips are uploaded every Sunday!!